Alpaca00/tone-track-service/README.md

 **Well done!** You have successfully integrated the Slack App with service.

 You can now test the app by sending negative message in channel and bot identifies the sentiment and reply to you.

 ---

+### 📦 Deployment

+#### Kubernetes
+To deploy the service to Kubernetes cluster, you can use the Helm chart provided in the `devops/helm` directory.

+For detailed instructions, refer to the [Helm README](devops/helm/README.md).

+#### Docker Compose (cloud instance)
+Alternatively, if you are using Docker Compose, you can deploy the service using the `user-setup.yml` file provided in the root directory.

+SSL certificate are required to configure the Slack App.
+You can generate them using this guide [here](https://mindsers.blog/en/post/https-using-nginx-certbot-docker/) and modify `user-setup.yml` & `nginx/conf/demo/user-setup.conf` files accordingly.

+---

+**Don't forget to update configuration settings by new URL in the Slack App settings after deployment.**

+---